 The WBS level is the established hierarchical structure of the Work Breakdown Structure.
 The highest level of the WBS is often dubbed level 0.
 Levels 1 and 2 identify the core elements and should encapsulate 100% of the work within the project as per the 100% rule.
 Depending on the size and complexity of the project, the amount of WBS level may vary.
 Projects typically run between 4 to 6 WBS levels.

-The Work Breakdown Structure and Project Management Software
+Work Breakdown Structures and Project Management Software

 Feature one: Task breakdown

 Your project management software should be able to easily break down tasks into subtasks within the system itself.
-It should enable project managers to easily allocate task owners, set priorities and assign duration periods to each task to inform the greater project schedule.
+It should enable project managers to easily allocate task owners, set priorities, and assign duration periods to each task to inform the greater project schedule.

 Feature two: Visualisation capabilities